 This outreach to the wider diplomatic community, as well as the general public, brings wider exposure to civil society priorities.
 The aim is also to build public support for the UN, our partners, and ourselves.

-Assisting, writing, with researching for our multimedia projects and experiments.
+Assisting, writing and researching for our multimedia projects and experiments.
 Utilizing the latest communications technology brings new dimensions to our efforts to educate people about modern issues, as well as their solutions, increasing comprehension and retention of complex ideas.
-That means... lets make videos, infographics, podcasts, etc. to add to the research and advocacy projects that are out there.
-What can you do and how can you explain the topics in new ways.
+Together, we can make videos, infographics, podcasts, etc. to add to the research and advocacy projects that are out there and explain complex topics in brand new ways.

 By participating in events and workshops, in cooperation with civil society partners, you will be assisting in different actions and meetings.
-Representing Nonviolence International-NY and networking allows you learn about what goes on within civil society, and about the dynamic relationship between civil society, the member-states and the staff and agencies of the United Nations.
+Representing Nonviolence International-NY and networking allows you to learn about what goes on within civil society, as well as the dynamic relationship between civil society, the member-states and the staff and agencies of the United Nations.

 In the midst of UN Events and getting briefings logistics, you will also be participating in major UN conferences, side-events, civil society briefings, public education events, membership events, etc.

 MAJOR EVENTS AT THE U.N.

-In this way, interns in our program get in-depth, on-the-job training in how the UN operates, the subtleties of advocacy communications, advance social media strategies, event planning, and more.
+In this way, interns in our program get in-depth, on-the-job training in how the UN operates, the subtleties of advocacy communications, the creation of advanced social media strategies, event planning and more.